Can IRCC Verify My French Test Results After Express Entry?

 Quick answer

 Yes.
-IRCC says applicants enter language test results, certificate number, and test PIN if asked, and that IRCC verifies the submitted test results.
-IRCC also says Express Entry language results must be less than 2 years old when completing the profile and applying for permanent residence.
+You enter your language result, certificate number, and test PIN, and IRCC verifies those submitted results with the test owner if needed.
+Express Entry results must also be less than 2 years old at both profile creation and the permanent residence application.

 Key Takeaways